CloudLabs-Samples/EduLabs/DataScience/windows/lab.md

 12. Now, run the cell under **Access your Workspace** section.
 Once you run this cell a new browser window will open up to sign into the Azure portal.
 Select the **<inject key="AzureAdUserEmail"></inject>** account and complete the authentication process.

-    >**Note:** You will see an error message stating that the workspace is not accessible.
+    >**Note:** You will encounter an error message indicating that the workspace is not accessible.
+Proceed to the next step.

 13. Scroll down and run the cell under **Create a new workspace** section.

 11. Scroll down, and while creating the **CPU Cluster** and **GPU Cluster** under the **Create compute resources for your training experiments** section, update the size to **STANDARD_NC4AS_T4_V3** in the cell and then click Run.